Natural Aloe Vera Mouthwash Recipe

 Step 2: Combine the ingredients.

-The next step is to combine all the ingredients into a blender.
+Next, combine all the ingredients into a blender.
+Add together:

 Note: If you can’t find plastic-free distilled water, you can filter or boil tap water.
 This won’t make distilled water, but at least it will kill bacteria and microorganisms.